Our Mission and Beliefs

 • Sustainable Schools Project

-We utilize Shelbourne Farms’ Sustainable Schools Project to orient our sustainability curriculum.
+We utilize Shelburne Farms’ Sustainable Schools Project to orient our sustainability curriculum.
 They believe that educators and students are leaders in creating change toward a healthier and more just world.

 • White Pine Wilderness Academy